 Preparing the documents for the US CR-1 visa application can be very overwhelming and complicated.
 Many of the intending applicants are not very flexible regarding the outcome of their application as they have exerted much effort, money and time for the whole process.
 See US visa for Thai wife for more information.

 Filling out the Form I-130 is the starting point to the US CR-1 visa application process.
 The process is also known as the Petition for Alien Relative.
 When filing the I-130 you have to prove that you are an American citizen.
-Also, attach copies of your marriage certificates and passport-sized photos of you and your Thai spouse.
+Also, attach copies of your Thai marriage certificates and passport-sized photos of you and your Thai spouse.
 Also needed is proof that your marriage is genuine and legal.
 See also the K3 spouse visa and how long to get K3 visa in Thailand for another option.

 If either of you has been previously married, a divorce or death certificate is needed to show that you are free to marry once again.
 If you are in Thailand, you may file the I-130 at the USCIS with the US Embassy in Bangkok.

 See to it that you keep copies of all the documents that you send with the I-130 petition.
 This because you will still need them later on in the visa application process.
 Once the USCIS receives your I-130 petition.
 They will then send you the Form I-797 to confirm that they are starting the process for your petition.
+Once you have filled out the application form.
+You have to send it to USCIS and then also pay the $535 fee.
+So, once they received the form, they will send a confirmation letter usually within two weeks.
+If USCIS needs more information they might ask for it within two to three months.

 Once your petition has been processed and approved by the USCIS, it will then be forwarded to the National Visa Center for further processing.
 The NVC will send you a visa instruction packet with visa application forms.